The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 Bola Creek

-From the eastern entrance, start hiking along Lady Carrington Drive for around 800 meters or so, until you get to a junction where you need to turn left into the Forest Path.
+From the eastern entrance, start hiking along Lady Carrington Drive for around 800 metres or so, until you get to a junction where you need to turn left into the Forest Path.

 Hacking River